-Report the quality-assured, unadjusted Hg concentration for the hour (obtained with an Hg CEMS or sorbent trap monitoring system, as applicable), expressed in μ g/scm and rounded to three significant figures using scientific notation.
-For example, "0.0144 μ g/scm" should be reported as "1.44E-2".
+Report the quality-assured, unadjusted Hg concentration for the hour (obtained with an Hg CEMS or sorbent trap monitoring system, as applicable), expressed in $\mu g/scm$ and rounded to three significant figures using scientific notation.
+For example, "0.0144 $\mu g/scm$ " should be reported as "1.44E-2."
 The "E" must be capitalized and the field must not contain spaces in between the characters.
 Report only one figure to the left of the decimal point.
-For sorbent trap monitoring systems, report the same Hg concentration value for each hour of the sample collection period, except for "transition hours" (see Specific Considerations", below).
+Do not use "plus" characters after the "E" when reporting concentrations greater than or equal to one.
+For example, "1.44 $\mu g/scm$ " should be reported as "1.44E0."
+For sorbent trap monitoring systems, report the same Hg concentration value for each hour of the sample collection period, except for "transition hours" (see "Specific Considerations," below).